YangCatalog/admin_ui/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Docker build

+Docker build will build the project using `ng build --base-href /admin/ --prod` and once built it will execute `cp` command to copy all the built files and directories of admin UI to a specific nginx admin directory with appropriate permissions.
+After this the container will shut itself down.

 # User Manual

 Admin UI is used to manage yangcatalog.org, its users and databases, together with running scripts